 Charity information: The EY Foundation

-Our Future is a paid experience of work for young people with significant barriers to making a smooth transition from statutory education into the labour market - including low academic attainment.
-Our Future is structured to create local career awareness, provide employability skills training and offer extended periods of work experience to its participants.
-It is tailored to the needs of employers and young people and aims to be a bridge between the two groups.
+Our Future is a 6 month work experience and skills programme aimed at helping young people, aged 16-19, make a smooth transition from education into work.
+Our Future is structured to create local career awareness, provide employability training and offer paid work experience.
+It includes networking with local employers who have job vacancies, mentoring, skills development and alumni events.
+It is tailored to the needs of employers and young people; aiming to be a bridge between these two groups.

-To have 15 young people facing barriers to employment go on the Our Future programme.
+To enable 15 young people, facing barriers to employment, to partake in the Our Future programme

-Activities» We will find young people through organisations that provide support before, during and after the programme and help with managing personal needs
+Activities» Recruit young people through local organisations that provide support before, during and after the programme and help them manage personal needs

-» We will run an intensive induction week to provide a solid base, then two weeks of quality employment engagement followed by 6 months 1-2-1 mentoring
+» Run an intensive induction week to provide a solid base, then two weeks of quality employment engagement followed by six months 1-2-1 mentoring

-» We will engage local employer(s) to provide work experience for Our Future and encourage them to provide more accessible routes to employment
+» Engage local employers to provide work experience for Our Future students and encourage them to provide more accessible routes to employment.

 1. Successfully enrolling 15 'target group' young people